IntersectMBO/cardano-node/doc/stake-pool-operations/retire_stakepool.md

     --certificate-file pool.deregistration

-**Sign it with both the payment signing key and the cold signing key (the first signature is necessary because we are spending funds from `paymant.addr`, the second because the certificate needs to be signed by the pool owner):**
+**Sign it with both the payment signing key and the cold signing key (the first signature is necessary because we are spending funds from `payment.addr`, the second because the certificate needs to be signed by the pool owner):**

     cardano-cli transaction sign \